timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-infraction-procedure-guide.markdown

 * This will become a table of contents (this text will be scrapped).
 {:toc}

-**DISCLAIMER: This is an unofficial rules document written by independent judges.
+**DISCLAIMER: This is an unofficial rules document written by an independent community.
 This is not official Wizards of the Coast documentation.**

 ---